gla23/content-modal/readme.md

-A set of Tailwind modal components that I didn't want to copy-paste across projects.
+A set of TypeScript Tailwind modal components that I didn't want to copy-paste across projects.
 Have a look [here](https://gla23.github.io/content-modal/).